Talend/helm-charts-public/README.md

 ```

 and then use the classic `helm install` command in order to install the chart into your favorite kubernetes cluster.

+### Helm Hub
+This Talend public registry is also available on the central helm hub here : https://hub.helm.sh/charts?q=Talend